Caroverine

 Liver

-cautionCaroverine can be used in caution with liver diseases.
+cautionCaroverine can be used with caution in patients with liver diseases.
 Take Caroverine only under the supervision of a healthcare professional.
 Your doctor may adjust the dose based on your condition.

 Kidney